Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 • Blended, roasted and packed in the U.S.A.

-The only downside to this particular brand is it comes very finely ground, which may make it more difficult to brew a quality cup in the Moka pot.
+The only downside to this particular brand is that it comes very finely ground, which may make it more difficult to brew a quality cup in the Moka pot.

 However, if you are willing to experiment a bit, the espresso could turn out to be very promising.